osxmidi/LinVst/README.md

 Another way is to make a symbolic link to ~/.wine/drive_c/Program Files/VstPlugins/Delay.so or to the whole ~/.wine/drive_c/Program Files/VstPlugins directory from a more convenient folder such as /home/user/vst and then append /home/user/vst to the Linux DAW's plugin search path.

-There can be multiple WINEPREFIXES (by default there is one ~/.wine) and each WINEPREFIX can have a different wine setup, including dll overrides etc.
+There can be multiple WINEPREFIXES (by default there is one ~/.wine) containing various vst dll plugins and each WINEPREFIX can have a different wine setup, including dll overrides etc.

-Different windows vst plugins that might require different wine setups can be installed into different WINEPREFIXES by creating a WINEPREFIX (export WINEPREFIX=~/.wine-new wine winecfg) before running the windows vst installation program.
+Different windows vst plugins that might require different wine setups can be installed into different WINEPREFIXES by creating a new WINEPREFIX (export WINEPREFIX=~/.wine-new wine winecfg) and then run the windows vst installation program or by setting the WINEPREFIX environmental variable to a particular pre existing WINEPREFIX and then installing the vst into it ie export WINEPREFIX=~/.wine-preexisting and then run the vst install.

+A particular WINEPREFIX can be configured by using winecfg with the WINEPREFIX environmental variable set to that particular WINEPREFIX ie export WINEPREFIX=~/.wine-new winecfg.

 When a plugin is loaded from within a WINEPREFIX, it picks up on that WINEPREFIXES individual setup (also works for symbolic links as discussed above).